preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/header/index.rst

 This is an ongoing preliminary documentation for functionality to come in Omnia 6.5.

-Here you can edit default header settings for Workplace.
+Here you can edit header settings for Workplace.

 .. image:: workplace-header-new.png